 - Why is the reallocation of tax revenue a question of fairness?

 International corporate taxation is a pretty abstract topic.
 What exactly is being changed?

-International corporate taxation is a pretty abstract topic.
-What exactly is being changed?

 The recent agreements reached by the international community constitute one of the biggest-ever reforms to international corporate tax rules.
 The reform blueprint encompasses two “pillars” that aim to ensure all companies pay their fair share to help finance public goods.
-To this end, the finance ministers from Germany and France, Olaf Scholz and Bruno Le Maire, teamed up in October 2018 to propose a global minimum effective tax.
+To this end, former German Finance Minister Olaf Scholz and French Finance Minister Bruno Le Maire, teamed up in October 2018 to propose a global minimum effective tax.
 This global minimum effective tax is the “second pillar” of the agreed reform.
 Its ultimate aim is to introduce a minimum level of tax, in order to increase the size of the pie for all countries and put a stop to aggressive tax planning.

 Why is a global minimum tax a question of fairness?